-Lindgren (1901, especially pages 677-688) \ briefly examined the Granite district during a geological reconnaissance of the mines of eastern Oregon.
-More detailed examinations of some of the mines were made between 1908 and 1914 by geologists and engineers of the Oregon Bureau of Mines and Geology and the U.S. Geological Survey and the
+Lindgren (1901, especially pages 677-688) briefly examined the Granite district during a geological reconnaissance of the mines of eastern Oregon.
+More detailed examinations of some of the mines were made between 1908 and 1914 by geologists and engineers of the Oregon Bureau of Mines and Geology and the ILS Geological Supremediates.

-U.S. Geological Survey whose reports and maps appear in publication by Pardee (1908, 1910, and 1941), Pardee and Hewett (1914), and Swartley (1914).
+u.S. Geological Survey whose reports and and Swartley (1914).
 In 1929 Hewett (1931) re-examined the mines that were then accessible.
-Additional information on the mines was obtained during the late 1930's by geologists and engineers of the Oregon Department of Geology and Mineral Industries, especially by H. K. Lancaster and J. E. Allen, and published by the Department (1941) in its Oregon Metal Mines Handbook.
+Additional information on the mines was obtained during the late 1930's by geologists and engineers of the Oregon Department of Geology and Mineral Industries, especially by H. K. Loncaster and J. E. Allen, and published by the Department (1941) in its Oregon Metal Mines Handbook.
 All of these reports contain valuable information, much of which concerns defunct companies and inaccessible mines and is not otherwise available today.